richardghirst/PiBits/README.md

 ### Debian system

-Thanks to [hosiet](https://github.com/hosiet), we now have a Raspbian package for pi-blaster.
+Thanks to [Boyuan Yang](https://github.com/hosiet), we now have a Raspbian package for pi-blaster.
 You can install it with apt-get:

     sudo apt-get install pi-blaster